WGLab/Workshop_Annotation/README.md

 ```
 And the installation will be extremely easy for you.
 The database and all will be downloaded and you can install P2G in your path.

-After that, download the database from https://github.com/WGLab/Phen2Gene/releases/download/1.1.0/H2GKBs.zip and unzip it.
+If on `Windows` it is best to download the database from https://github.com/WGLab/Phen2Gene/releases/download/1.1.0/H2GKBs.zip and unzip it.

 ### Run Phen2Gene (from Phen2Gene github)